 The remaining 47.5 percent, who were used at Charité in an animal experiment according to the definition in the Animal Welfare Act according to Section 7, were either slightly (13 percent) or moderately (26 percent) stressed, while the proportion of animal experiments with severe stress was 3 percent.
 The proportion of animal experiments, their interventions and/or treatments were carried out completely and exclusively under general anesthesia, from which the animals never woke up, was around 5 percent.
 They are recorded in the statistics under "No recovery of vital function".

 In all experiments involving stress, the scientists are obliged to minimise it by using painkillers and reducing stress.
 Prospectively, they have to weigh the burden against the expected medical and scientific benefit in the context of the application.
 In principle, the 3R rule (reduce, refine, replace) applies: this means that researchers must keep the number of experimental animals as low as possible, minimise pain and suffering and use substitute and supplementary methods whenever possible.

-At Charité in 2020, the largest share of animals, around 76 per cent, was used in basic biomedical research and around 13 per cent in clinical research.
+At Charité in 2021, around 85 percent of the animals were used in basic biomedical research and around 12 percent in clinical research.
 Clinical or translational research combines basic research with the practical application of research results, i.e. the translation of preclinical research into clinical development towards therapies for patients.